Male Pattern Baldness: How To Care And Cure It?

 It is mentally disturbing and painful for most men to see the baldness that is gradually developing on their scalp.

-The present-day food habits and lifestyles have anticipated the appearance of male pattern baldness in men at an early age than before and it is all the more rampant as well.
+Present-day food habits and lifestyles anticipate the appearance of male pattern baldness in men at an earlier age, which is rampant as well.

-The incidents of baldness estimated by the researchers at Palacky University in the Czech Republic suggest that nearly 30 % of men by the age of 30 and 50% by 50 are affected by baldness.
+The incidents of baldness estimated by the researchers at Palacky University in the Czech Republic suggest that nearly 30 % of men are affected by baldness by the age of 30 and 50% by 50.

-Another study at Victoria in Australia showed that over 73.5% of men in the 80 plus age category have baldness.
+Another study in Victoria, Australia, showed that over 73.5% of men in the 80-plus age category have baldness.

-In this article, we are going to have an analytical look at the causes and treatment for male pattern baldness.
+In this article, we will analyze the causes and treatment for male pattern baldness.
 We shall also discuss some of the popular myths on baldness that do not have any scientific backing, yet some correlations are noticed.

 What is Male Pattern Baldness?

-The male pattern baldness (MPB) also known as androgenic alopecia starts at the hairline.
+Male pattern baldness (MPB), known as androgenic alopecia, starts at the hairline.

-It is characterized by the backward rescission of hair-line; usually ‘M’ shape hair loss formation at the beginning.
+The backward rescission of the hairline characterizes the hairline, ly ‘M’ shape hair loss formation at the beginning.
 MPB at the advanced stages, the hair strands become shorter, finer, and thinner to create a ‘U’ shaped pattern of hair present only on the sides of the scalp/head.

-This type of pattern baldness will affect 70% of men in their lifetime.
+This pattern of baldness will affect 70% of men in their lifetime.

-Androgenic hair loss in men starts above the vertex and temples of the head, or at the calvaria of the scalp.
+Androgenic hair loss in men starts above the head’s vertex and temples or at the scalp’s calvaria.

-The pattern of hair loss in men usually stops with the total loss of hair in the upper portions of the head and a rim of hairs will remain at the rear and sides of the head.
+The pattern of hair loss in men usually stops with the total loss of hair in the upper portions of the head, and a rim of hair will remain at the rear and sides of the head.

-It is estimated that 40% of women too will experience pattern baldness…..but in most women, it is characterized by thinning and shortening of hair on the mid-frontal area of the scalp that may not result in complete loss of hair unlike in men.
+It is estimated that 40% of women will experience pattern baldness.
+Still, in most women, it is characterized by thinning and shortening of hair on the mid-frontal area of the scalp that may not result in complete hair loss, unlike in men.

 What Causes Baldness?

-Male pattern baldness is closely related to male sex hormones and genes of the person.
+Male pattern baldness is closely related to male sex hormones and the person’s genes.

-The cause of baldness is the miniaturization of hair follicles by androgenic hormones which results in the shrinking of hair follicles.
+The cause of baldness is the miniaturization of hair follicles by androgenic hormones, resulting in the shrinking of hair follicles.

 The shrinking of the hair follicles leads to the shortening and thinning of hair, and then they eventually fall off.
-New hair does not grow from the shrunk follicle as they remain in a dormant stage.
+New hair does not grow from the shrunk follicle as it remains dormant.

 Male sex hormone Androgen regulates the sebaceous glands, apocrine hair growth, and libido.

-As a man grows older, the androgen hormone suppresses the hair growth on temples and scalp vertex, and it leads to baldness.
-But this same hormone does not suppress the growth of facial hairs.
-This paradoxical behavior of Androgen is because it has varied effects in different types of dermal papillae in follicles of the scalp and face.
+As a man ages, the androgen hormone suppresses the hair growth on the temples and scalp vertex, leading to baldness.
+However, this same hormone does not suppress the growth of facial hair.
+This paradoxical behavior of Androgen is because it has varied effects on different types of dermal papillae in follicles of the scalp and face.
 Several studies on these peculiar behaviors of androgen have been attributed to various reasons.

 The balding is also because of genetic predisposition (diathesis).
-Since androgens and androgen receptors (AR) are the initiating cause of androgenic alopecia, their genetic corollaries are a subject of much research.
+Since androgens and androgen receptors (AR) are the initiating cause of androgenic alopecia, their genetic corollaries are the subject of much research.

-Without going into the scientific aspects of the genetic corollaries of baldness, it is commonly noticed with men whose fathers showed pattern hair loss are 2.5 times more likely to experience pattern baldness regardless of maternal genes.
-The maternal genes are important because it predetermines the androgen receptor gene in the person providing the possible diathesis for androgenic alopecia.
+Without going into the scientific aspects of the genetic corollaries of baldness, it is commonly noticed that men whose fathers showed pattern hair loss are 2.5 times more likely to experience pattern baldness regardless of maternal genes.
+The maternal genes are essential because they predetermine the androgen receptor gene in the person, providing the possible diathesis for androgenic alopecia.

 The adage does not hold worthy now as several baldness cure solutions have come up in the recent past.

-Since a decade or two hair transplantations have become very popular; it is said to be a viable male pattern baldness treatment that is common now.
+For a decade or two, hair transplantations have become very popular; it is considered a viable male pattern baldness treatment that is common now.

 Let us look at some of the best ways for people to manage their baldness.